Copy of Cube Task

 Design Recommendations

-- Reference Placement: Keep the reference cube visible throughout the drawing to allow continuous comparison.
+- Reference: The reference cube stays visible throughout the drawing, allowing continuous comparison.

 - Scoring: Use established scoring rubrics (e.g., MoCA cube scoring criteria) for consistent evaluation.